Summary

 Introduction

-Licensed specialists serving Lane County districts wrote this document, and the Special Education directors support this consensus.1 We describe a unified approach to Assistive Technology (AT) and Augmentative and Alternative Communication (AAC) whose principles derive from (a) statutes that regulate districts, and (b) best practices adopted in common.
+Licensed specialists serving Lane County districts wrote this document, and almost all of the Special Education directors support this consensus.
+We describe a unified approach to Assistive Technology (AT) and Augmentative and Alternative Communication (AAC) whose principles derive from (a) statutes that regulate districts, and (b) best practices adopted in common.

 Some of these constraints are specific enough to working in districts that they can be unfamiliar to people in other venues.
 In the authors’ districts, AT/AAC specialists enjoy an easy camaraderie.
 While we talk often about our procedures and write coordinating documents, we have not previously written about the material with which we are mutually well familiar.
 In the interest of extending that partnership to the broader community of our colleagues, it is important now to make our shared approach explicit.
 The better that our districts and the local agencies understand each other, the more consistent our service will be to our clients and students.